 It is a felony to commit an act of domestic violence under the Gun Control Act.

 As is the case with other areas of law in the same realm as domestic violence, such as divorce, spousal support, child visitation, child custody, and meditation, federal law and state law often speak on the same subject.
 A skilled domestic violence lawyer in San Diego is more crucial than ever in those instances.

 What are the Penalties for Domestic Violence in San Diego?

 Domestic violence charges often carry enhanced penalties when compared to “ordinary” criminal charges.

-If convicted, you can still be sentenced to prison or jail and ordered to pay financial penalties.
+If convicted, you can still be sentenced to prison or jail and ordered to pay financial sanctions.
 California law also imposes mandatory minimum jail sentences for certain offenses.
 California’s “three strikes law” also carries the potential for life in prison if you have prior felony convictions.